morphatic/isat-portfolio/teaching/evaluations.md

 ![Number of student narratives reviewed by Morgan C. Benton](/assets/num-narratives.jpg)

-In this section, I will describe key themes that have come up repeatedly in my course sections, particularly as relates to the [many iterations of CYOG](/teaching/cyog.md) that I attempted.
+For the remainder of this section, I will describe key themes that have come up repeatedly in my course sections, particularly as relates to the [many iterations of CYOG](/teaching/cyog.md) that I attempted.
 I will use quotations from the student essays to illustrate and highlight those themes, and I will discuss my responses to student feedback, and if possible, the student responses to my responses.
 But first:

 ## A Comment on Numeric Course Evaluations